The Effect of Crypto Rewards in Fundraising: From a Quasi-Experiment to a Dictator Game: Theoretical Development

-On the one hand, extrinsic motivations predict an increase in giving because most people are primarily motivated by self-interest \citep{kohn2008brighter}.
-As a matter of fact, self-interest has become a social norm to the extent that people overestimate the salience of self-interest such that they would be hesitant to donate to a charitable cause even when they have strong feelings of compassion \citep{miller1994collective,miller1999norm}.
+The nature of crypto rewards is a ``thank-you'' gift for making a crypto donation.
+Conditional thank-you gifts are ubiquitous extrinsic incentives used in charitable fundraising, where donors get a non-monetary gift (e.g., mugs, tote bags, and shirts) or a monetary gift (e.g., rebate) conditional on their charitable contribution \citep{newman2012counterintuitive, eckel2006subsidizing}.
+The effect of extrinsic incentives on prosocial behavior has been widely studied in the literature of economics, psychology, and information systems \citep{newman2012counterintuitive,gneezy2000fine,liu2021does, eckel2006subsidizing, list2002effects}.
+Prior works identify the facilitating role of extrinsic motivations in giving because humans are primarily motivated by self-interest \citep{kohn2008brighter}.
+Self-interest has become a social norm to the extent that people would be hesitant to donate to a charitable cause even when they have strong feelings of compassion for it \citep{miller1994collective,miller1999norm}.
 In such cases, extrinsic incentives could work as an ``excuse'' to rationalize people's prosocial behavior by concealing their prosocial motivations \citep{holmes2002committing}.
+Extrinsic motives could also manifest through reciprocity, where the thank-you gifts activate donors' feelings of reciprocity such that they give more \citep{briers2007adding}.
 As evidence, \cite{falk2007gift} finds that the frequency of donations increased by 17\% when a small gift was given to donors and by 75\% when a large gift was given.
-Similarly, \cite{alpizar2008does} find that small gifts prior to the donation request increased the proportion of donations by 5\%.